Prepare for the Holistic Nutrition Credentialing Board (HNCB) certification exam.

 - Includes a NANP student membership, the exam resource guide, and the HNCB exam fee

 Mail or deliver a complete Application Packet.
 Make sure you include the required documentation.

 You can mail or deliver your completed application to:

 1626 SE Water Ave, Room 114

 Frequently Asked Questions

-Will this program help me get a job or prepare me for a career?
+Will this program help me get a job or prepare for a career?

-This program does not focus on any particular sickness or disease.
-Instead, this program will give you a solid foundational understanding in nutrition.
+No, this program does not focus on any particular sickness or disease.
+Instead, this program will give you a solid foundational understanding of nutrition.
 From this foundation, you can pursue continuing education to dive deep into a specific niche.

 Is this program completely online?

 Yes, this program is completely online with no in-person classroom time.